Full-Service Wedding Planner, Partial Planner, Month-of Coordinator and Venue Coordinator - Explained

 One of the biggest misconceptions I encounter in the industry is that couples don’t need a wedding planner because their venue includes a “coordinator.”
 While venue coordinators are incredibly helpful and play a vital role in your wedding, their responsibilities are very different from those of an independent planner.
 A venue coordinator’s primary focus is on the venue itself, ensuring the property operations run smoothly, overseeing catering and bar service (if it’s in-house), and making sure everything aligns with the venue’s policies and logistics.

 Don’t get me wrong though, they will absolutely be a big help in ensuring the venue is set up for success and offer some vendor recommendations along the way.
 Sometimes it’s a standard list of vendors they prefer to work with and not a customized list that fits your wedding budget or vision.
-Your venue coordinator’s role is not to jump on phone calls with your florist to confirm centerpiece counts, mitigate risks or schedule appropriate time intervals for day of hair and makeup.
-If you don’t hire a wedding planner or a day-of coordinator, those tasks will be your job to complete.
+If you don’t hire a wedding planner/coordinator, those day-of tasks will be your job to complete.

 If you’re unsure which level of planning best fits your needs, I’d love to connect and talk through your vision.
 No matter where you are in the process, having the right support and guidance can make all the difference, allowing you to enjoy not just your wedding day, but the entire journey leading up to it.